edgedb/edgedb/edb/server/conn_pool/README.md

 To maximize QoS, the algorithm aims to minimize the time spent on managing connections and keep the latencies low and uniform across various connection streams.
-This involves smart allocation strategies that balance the immediate needs of different database blocks with the overall system capacity and future demand predictions.
+This involves allocation strategies that balance the immediate needs of different database blocks with the overall system capacity and future demand predictions.

 When a connection is acquired, the system may be in a state where the pool is not currently constrained by demand.
 In such cases, connections can be allocated greedily without complex balancing, as there are sufficient resources to meet all demands.
-This allows for quick and efficient connection handling without additional overhead.
+This allows for quick connection handling without additional overhead.

+The “stealing” algorithm aims to transfer connections from less utilized or idle database blocks (victims) to those experiencing high demand (hunger) to ensure efficient resource use and maintain QoS.
+A victim block is chosen based on its idle state, characterized by holding connections but having low or no immediate demand for them.

-Upon releasing a connection, the algorithm evaluates which backend (database block) needs the connection the most.
+Upon releasing a connection, the algorithm evaluates which backend (database block) needs the connection the most (the hungriest).
 This decision is based on current demand, wait times, and historical usage patterns.
 By reallocating connections to the blocks that need them most, the algorithm ensures that resources are utilized efficiently and effectively.

 Unused connection capacity should be reclaimed to prevent wastage.
 The algorithm includes mechanisms to identify and collect these idle connections,